 - a.
 De-processing inspection of equipment received by customer may be requested via a DA Form 5990E.
-Any defects found or services found to be required can be accomplished on the same work order if approved by the IMMO. \(Note: MMD cannot de process equipment that has been produced via a local contract through MICC)\ - b.
-In order to capture into the program, the LRC SSA Logistics Manager must develop internal procedures for identifying and reporting all new equipment issued to units on this installation to the Warranty Coordinator. - c.
-Copies of receiving documents (DD Form 250, Materiel Inspection and Receiving Report and/or DD Form 1348, DOD Single Line Item Requisition System Document (Manual)) which identify the in-service dates should be provided to the Warranty Coordinator.

-d.
-All received commercial equipment should be inspected by supply personnel for warranty cards.
+Any defects found or services found to be required can be accomplished on the same work order if approved by the IMMO.
+(Note: MMD cannot de process equipment that has been produced via a local contract through MICC) - b.
+To capture into the program, the LRC SSA Logistics Manager must develop internal procedures for identifying and reporting all new equipment issued to units on this installation to the Warranty Coordinator. - c.
+Copies of receiving documents (DD Form 250, Materiel Inspection and Receiving Report and/or DD Form 1348, DOD Single Line-Item Requisition System Document (Manual)) which identify the in-service dates should be provided to the Warranty Coordinator. - d.
+All commercial equipment received should be inspected by supply personnel for warranty cards.
 All warranty cards will be withdrawn and annotated with the receiving unit name and copies provided to the MMD Warranty Coordinator.